executors/executors/explanatory.md

 [^future_footnote]: For now, the only type which satisfies `Future` is `std::experimental::future`, specified by the Concurrency TS.
 We expect the requirements of `Future` to be elaborated by a separate proposal.

+**Executor shape type.** When an executor creates a group of execution agents in bulk, the index space of those agents is described by a *shape*.
+Our current proposal is limited to one-dimensional shapes representable by an integral type, but we envision generalization to multiple dimensions.
+The type of an executor's shape is given by `executor_shape`, and its default value is `std::size_t`.

+**Executor index type.** Execution agents within a group are uniquely identified within their group's index space by an *index*.
+In addition to sharing the dimensionality of the shape, these indices have a lexicographic ordering.
+Like `executor_shape`, the type of an executor's index is given by `executor_index`, and its default value is `std::size_t`.

 ## Property Requests via `.require` and `.prefer`